1 9 7 5 (UK)

 Worse, every time Annette stretched out her hand to touch it and it was required to lie still and give a last baleful glance at its dying mistress, it playfully rolled on its back exposing its belly to the camera.

-The series ended with around 16 million viewers as number one in the ratings.
+The series ended with around 16 million viewers as #1 in the ratings.
 Five of the 13 episodes had also hit the top spot.

 Based on a biography by Philip Magnus, it was written mainly by David Butler, formerly dishy Dr Nick Williams in Emergency – Ward 10.
 Butler went on to co-write Lillie for LWT in 1978, in which Francesca Annis reprised her Lillie Langtry role.